 Should I exercise or avoid activity when I have back pain?

-Lower back pain self care used to mean taking it easy, but not anymore.
+Lower back pain self care used to include plenty of rest, but not anymore.
 Now we know that staying active and gentle movement can actually help alleviate back pain and prevent further problems.
 Exercise can help strengthen the muscles that support your spine, improve flexibility and promote good posture, all of which can help alleviate back pain.
 However, it’s important to take things slow and to modify your movements as needed to avoid further injury.

 Walking, yoga, and gentle stretching are good ways to start.
 You can find stretching routines and yoga poses for low back pain online.
 Sometimes just doing some cat-cow stretches can be really beneficial.